tailrecursion/cljson/README.md

 # cljson

-Use cljson to send edn-compatible data between Clojure and ClojureScript applications using JSON as the data transfer format.
+Use cljson to send data between Clojure and ClojureScript applications using JSON as the data transfer format.
 The cljson library has implementations for Clojure and ClojureScript and supports all the data types that ClojureScript supports.
 No support for tagged literals yet.

 ## Install